Liverpool - East

 Liverpool - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 30 projects likely impacting the region.
-Notable initiatives include Liverpool Health and Academic Precinct (LHAP), Liverpool Civic Place, Liverpool Health and Academic Precinct, and Liverpool Innovation Precinct.
-The following details projects expected to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 26 projects that could impact this region.
+Notable ones include Liverpool Civic Place, Liverpool Health and Academic Precinct, Liverpool Innovation Precinct, and Light Horse Park Redevelopment.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.